cnvogelg/plipbox/doc/src/firmware.md

 ### 3.2 Normal Operation: Bridge Mode

 After startup plipbox enters **bridge mode**.
-This is the normal operation of the device: Both PIO and parallel port are active and packets are received on both ports.
+This is the normal operation mode of the device: Both PIO and parallel port are active and packets are received on both ports.
 If a packet arrives then the packet is sent on the other port.

-On your Amiga you use the plipbox.device and your TCP/IP stack to transfer your internet traffic.
+On your Amiga you use the `plipbox.device` and your TCP/IP stack (e.g.
+`Roadshow`) to transfer your internet traffic.

 Incoming PIO Traffic: